viamrobotics/docs/docs/components/input-controller.md

 ## WebGamepad

-This allows a gamepad to be connected remotely, via a browser and the html5 Gamepad API.
-To use it, add a component to the robot's config like below:
+This allows a gamepad to be connected remotely, using a browser and the HTML5 Gamepad API.
+To use it, add a component to the robot's config as in the example below:

 ### Config